-Strabismus is a binocular misalignment.
+Strabismus is a binocular misalignment (see Esotropia and Exotropia PPP50).
 The common types of strabismus are esotropia (inwardly deviating eyes) and exotropia (outwardly deviating eyes).
-Prevalence increases with age during childhood for both types.^{18, 23} In the United States, the prevalence rates are similar for esotropia and exotropia.^{15, 18, 43} However, in Hong Kong, Japan, Singapore, and China, and in children of East Asian descent in the United States, exotropia is more frequent than esotropia.^{17, 18, 23, 44-46}
+Prevalence increases with age during childhood for both types.^{25, 30} In the United States, the prevalence rates are similar for esotropia and exotropia.^{22, 25, 51} However, in Hong Kong, Japan, Singapore, and China, and in children of East Asian descent in the United States, exotropia is more frequent than esotropia.^{24, 25, 30, 52-54}

-Amblyopia is an abnormality of visual development characterized by decreased best-corrected visual acuity in a normal eye or in an eye with a structural abnormality in which visual acuity is not fully attributable to the structural anomaly of the eye.
-(See Amblyopia PPP.47) Amblyopia may be unilateral or bilateral and is best treated in early childhood for optimal outcomes.
-However, recent data show that amblyopia may be treated and possibly improved even in the teenage years.48 The prevalence of amblyopia varies by race/ethnicity.^{14, 15, 49, 14} For example, amblyopia was detected in 2.6% of Hispanic/Latino children and 1.5% of African American children 30 to 72 months old in one study of Los Angeles County children.
-Approximately half of amblyopia is secondary to strabismus (mainly esotropia) and the other half is from other causes such as high refractive errors or anisometropia (asymmetric refractive errors), or is in conjunction with structural ocular problems.50-53 The odds of having amblyopia are 6.5 to 26 times greater when anisometropia is present and 2.7 to 18 times greater when strabismus is present.^{17, 20, 54, 55} Amblyopia is unusual in children with intermittent exotropia.56 The prevalence of amblyopia in children with developmental delay is sixfold greater than in children who were healthy, full-term infants.57 Recent studies found that the prevalence of strabismic amblyopia appears to be similar in left and right eyes; however, most studies confirm a greater percentage (53% to 64%) of anisometropic amblyopia in left eyes.57-59 In the United States, amblyopia affects over 6 million people, and it is responsible for permanently reduced vision in more people under the age of 45 than all other causes of visual disability combined.60
+Amblyopia is an abnormality of visual development characterized by decreased best-corrected visual acuity in a normal eye or less frequently, in an eye with a structural abnormality in which visual acuity is not fully attributable to the structural anomaly of the eye (see Amblyopia PPP).55 Amblyopia may be unilateral or bilateral and is best treated in early childhood for optimal outcomes.
+However, amblyopia may also be treated and possibly improved even in the teenage years.56 The prevalence of amblyopia varies by race/ethnicity, with several large studies showing that Latinx children are more likely to have amblyopia than Asian, White or Black children.^{21, 22, 57, 58, 14} For example, amblyopia was detected in 2.6% of Hispanic/Latinx children and 1.5% of African American children 30 to 72 months old in one study of Los Angeles County children.
+A global systematic review and metaanalysis on the prevalence of amblyopia from 1950 to 2018 showed that the estimated number of patients with amblyopia worldwide in 2019 was 99.2 million people and is predicted to be 221 million by 2040.59 The most common causes of amblyopia are strabismus (mainly esotropia), and high refractive errors or anisometropia (asymmetric refractive errors).
+Amblyopia can also occur in conjunction with structural ocular problems.60-63 Uncorrected refractive errors were found to be the leading cause of amblyopia in children age 6 months to 16 years in one large study of almost 40,000 children living in India.64 The odds of having amblyopia are 6.5 to 26 times greater when anisometropia is present and 2.7 to 18 times greater when strabismus is present.^{24, 27, 65-67} Amblyopia is unusual in children with intermittent exotropia.68 The prevalence of amblyopia in children with developmental delay is sixfold greater than in full-term otherwise healthy children.69 Recent studies found that the prevalence of strabismic amblyopia appears to be similar in left and right eyes; however, most studies confirm a greater percentage (53% to 64%) of anisometropic amblyopia in left eyes.69-71 In the United States, amblyopia affects over 6 million people, and it is responsible for permanently reduced vision in more people under the age of 45 than all other causes of visual disability combined.72

 Refractive error is the most common cause of reduced vision in children.
 Visually important refractive errors include high hyperopia, moderate to high astigmatism, moderate to high myopia, and asymmetric refractive errors (anisometropia).
-An estimated 5% to 7% of preschool children in the United States have visually significant refractive errors.81 Twenty-five percent of children between the ages of 6 and 18 years would benefit from corrective lenses for refractive error or other reasons.^{10, 61, 62} Incidence rates vary with age and race/ethnicity.
+An estimated 5% to 7% of preschool children in the United States have visually significant refractive errors.^{17, 67} Twenty-five percent of children between the ages of 6 and 18 years use or would benefit from corrective lenses for refractive error or other reasons.^{17, 73, 74} Incidence rates vary with age, race/ethnicity and socioeconomic status.75